Acts 2 - John Karmelich

 vii) It does “edify” a person to have the gift.

-viii) Not everybody is given the gifts of tongues.
+viii) Not everybody is given the gift of tongues.
 God gives people spiritual gifts as He sees fits.
 You can ask for the gift, but God has the right to say no.

-h) I’ll end the “tongue” discussion with one of my favorite stories.
-Jon Curson, a Calvery Chapel pastor out of Oregon, had a men’s retreat at a Hotel in Lake Arrowhead.
+h) I'll end the "tongue" discussion with one of my favorite stories.
+Jon Courson, a Calvary Chapel pastor out of Oregon, had a men's retreat at a hotel in Lake Arrowhead, California.
 Like many hotels, they require a bartender/fully-stocked bar in any meeting room that is rented.
 During their conference, there was a time of prayer and praising of God.
 All of a sudden, one of the men started speaking in tongues.
-Jon Curson, cut him off, as there were no interpreters present.
-At the end of the day, the bartender walked up to Jon, and informed him that the man speaking in tongues was speaking perfect Farsi (a Persian language), and that he himself was Persian.
+Jon Courson, cut him off, as there were no interpreters present.
+At the end of the day, the bartender walked up to Jon and informed him that the man speaking in tongues was speaking perfect Farsi (the Persian language), and that he himself was Persian.
 The bartender committed his life to Jesus based on that event.

 ii) Remember that wind carries sound.
 God used that combination to draw people toward the believers for Peter’s sermon coming up.